Abandoned Call

 Longest Waiting Agent (Longest Available agent)

 This is a method of call distribution when calls are routed to the agent who has been sitting idle the longest.
-As a queue moves Longest Waiting Agent becomes next Available Agent.
+As a queue moves Longest Waiting Agent becomes the next Available Agent.

 Lost Calls